| Properly fitting your bicycle to your individual body type is crucial

 are a common ailment among cyclists, but properly adjusted toe clips can help

+in preventing or alleviating such problems.
 Toe clips usually come in three sizes: small — men’s 5-7; medium — men’s 8-10;

 large — men’s 11-13.
 You can sometimes get a satisfactory fit by just telling